-It is noted that the current Company Registry does not yield much in terms of revenue to SHG.
+It is noted that the Company Registry has not yielded much in terms of revenue to SHG.
 In 2018-19 the Registry yielded £2,440 and in 2019-20 it yielded £3,353.

 St Helena is in the unique position of being a British Overseas Territory without any existing financial services industry.
 This means that St Helena has the ability to develop its services in a way that will not be akin to other offshore financial services centres which have been labelled as 'tax havens'.
 It is submitted that St Helena's selling points for future financial services work are as follows: